 This Pineapple Mango Salsa recipe will make you feel like you're relaxing on the white sandy beaches of a far-away tropical island!
 A versatile, sweet and tangy salsa made with fresh mango, pineapple, and cilantro, mixed with a combo of lemon and lime juice.
-Serve this crowd-pleasing "pico de gallo" style salsa as dip for chips, mix in rice bowls or serve atop lettuce wraps, chicken, and fish.
+Serve this crowd-pleasing pineapple pico de gallo style salsa as dip for chips, mix into rice bowls or serve atop lettuce wraps, chicken, and fish.

 Reasons You'll Love Pineapple Mango Salsa

 - It's healthy, at only 12 calories per serving!

 - It can be used for so much more than dipping chips.
 Add it to rice bowls, lettuce wraps or serve it on top of grilled chicken and fish.
 This tropical salsa is a lovely addition to grilled lemon lime chicken.

 - It will make you feel like you're on a tropical island, and who doesn't want to be there?

 I hope that you and your family enjoy this tropical salsa recipe.
 Be sure to follow me on Pinterest, Facebook, and Instagram for the latest recipes and ideas.

 This easy, fresh salsa is made with just 4 basic ingredients:

 Mix them with lemon juice, lime juice, and salt, and you have a fresh pineapple pico de gallo ready to serve.

 It's important to use fresh mango and fresh pineapple rather than canned for the best flavor.
 Frozen does not make a good choice, as it will be too watery and will turn mushy.